littledivy/littledivy/resym.typ

 Debug information makes up a significant portion of the size of a binary.

-For applications that are distributed to end-users, it is common to strip debug information to reduce the size of the binary.
-This makes it difficult to debug crashes because the stack trace is not symbolicated.
-One way to work around this is to collect crash reports from users and symbolicate them manually.
+For applications that are distributed to end-users, it is common to strip debug information to reduce the size of the binary but that makes it difficult to debug crashes.
+One way to work around this is to collect crash reports from users and symbolicate them remotely.

 resym is a tool that collects and seralizes win64 stack traces into URF-safe strings without compromising user privacy.
 It can be used to symbolicate stack traces on a remote server.